harryfyjiswalker/GEOL0069_Week4/README.md

 ### Prerequisites

 - A Google account with access to [Google Colab](https://colab.research.google.com/)
-- Access to [Google Drive](https://drive.google.com/) (for storing data and the notebook)
+- A [Google Drive](https://drive.google.com/) folder containing the Sentinel-3 `.SEN3` data file
-- Sentinel-3 SRAL L2 NetCDF file (see [Data](#data) section below)

 ### Installation

-The notebook runs entirely in Google Colab.
-The only non-standard packages that need to be installed are:
+The notebook runs in Google Colab.
+Install non-standard packages at the start of each session:

 ```python
 !pip install netCDF4